ciubotaru/share-on-diaspora/trunk/readme.txt

 image or insert the URL of an existing image (e.g. from your Media gallery).
 After you are done, press 'Update'.

-= I want to change the list of pods.
+= I want to change the list of displayed pods.
 Is it possible? = Yes.
 In the plugin settings panel, go to 'Pod list options' tab and check those pods that you want to see in the dialog.
 After you are done, press 'Update'.

+= My pod is not in the list.
+How can I add it? =
+I would suggest that you let me know the pod URL, so that I can add it and update everybody's list.
+Of course, you can do it yourself by editing the `pod_list_all.php' in your plugin's directory.
+Watch out for commas and quotes!

 == Screenshots ==
 1. The "Share on D*" button under the default "Hello World"